fbpx

 In The Mental Wellbeing Toolkit, we refer to intrusive thoughts as ‘threat imagery’.

-Most people at some point in their lives will have had a random thought of ‘what if I were to jump from this bridge?’ or ‘what if I pushed this person over?’
+Most people, at some point in their lives, will have had a random thought like 'What if I were to jump from this bridge?' or 'What if I pushed this person over?'

 Intrusive thoughts are words or mental images that focus on scary or unwanted situations - threats.

-Key insight: The brain system that produces threat imagery is frequency based.
+Key insight: The brain system that produces intrusive thoughts is frequency-based.
 The more you've had a thought, they more likely it is to arise in future.
-Thoughts can become deeply ingrained.
 Learn more about System 1 & 2 Thinking in The Thinking Slow Method.

 Common types of intrusive thoughts include: